gflohr/qgoda-site/en/docs/differences-to-jekyll.md

 view: docs.html
 description: This page explains where Qgoda differs from Jekyll and why.
 ---
-Qgoda was heavily inspired by [Jekyll](https://jekyllrb.com/) and initially very similar to Jekyll.
-Over time it has veered away from Jekyll.

 [% USE q = Qgoda %]
+[% TAGS [- -] %]
+Qgoda was heavily inspired by [Jekyll](https://jekyllrb.com/) and initially very similar to Jekyll but over time it has veered away significantly.

 ## General Differences